georgeerol/CsvWevApp/README.md

 receive a request.

 ### Frontend
-To run the frontend, open a new terminal, in the main directory, run these commands below in a terminal:
+To run the frontend, open a new terminal, in the frontend directory, run these commands below in a terminal:
 ```sh
 $ cd src
 $ npm install